WUSTL-Biol4220/home/labs/lab_03.md

 ---

-## 1. Clone your "Lab 01" repo to your VM
+## 1. Clone your Lab 01 repo to your VM

 Enter your Lab 01 repo hosted at https://github.com/WUSTL-Biol4220.
 For example, the repo for Lab 01 for my user account (`mlandis`) is located at https://github.com/WUSTL-Biol4220/lab-01-mlandis.